zhouzhouthezhou/TaigaBot/README.md

 ---
 `.addCommand [command name] [text/url]`

 The addCommand functionality will add a custom command, `[command name]`, to TaigaBot.
-This command can either be a text response to the command or an external link to embedd such and a picture or a gif.
+This command will make taiga respond with `[text/url]`.
+This can either be plain text response or an external link to embedd such and a picture or a gif.

 ping
 ---